-The stack combines Elastisearch’s scalability, Logstash’s log aggregation and analysis capabilities, and Kibana’s rich analysis tool for making sense of collected data.
+The stack combines Elasticsearch’s scalability, Logstash’s log aggregation and analysis capabilities, and Kibana’s rich analysis capabilities.

 Despite being challenging to maintain at scale, the ELK Stack deploys easily and has a robust developer community to support it.

-Sematext is a full-stack visibility tool for container orchestrators and containers if you want a comprehensive logging and monitoring solution.
+Monitoring Kubernetes with Sematext provides full-stack visibility for container orchestrators and containers if you want a comprehensive logging and monitoring solution.
 Yet, it is also compatible with traditional systems.

 You can collect all events, logs, and metrics running in a Kubernetes cluster, structure them, and visualize them in custom monitoring dashboards.
 This all happens in real-time.

-With Sematext, you can also detect anomalies in real-time and receive alerts regarding pod-level issues.
+With Sematext, you can also detect anomalies in real time and receive alerts regarding pod-level issues.
 Besides monitoring resource usage, it also captures network throughput.
-It is also easy to install as a Sematext Operator, DaemonSet, Helm chart, or Kubernetes Operator.
+In addition, it is also easy to install as a Sematext Operator, DaemonSet, Helm chart, or Kubernetes Operator.